 10,335’.
-They are located four-tenths of a mile apart, and share a saddle at 9693’.
+They are located less than half a mile apart, and share a saddle at 9693’.
 Thus they warrant a shared page.

+.
 However, there are also great views to the south, with High Sierra Peaks in view in the Northern Yosemite area.

-Getting ThereThere are two trailheads for these peaks.
-The first is Carson Pass, and the second is Woods Lake.
+There are four trailheads for these peaks.
+From the northeast there are two.
+The first is Carson Pass.
 Getting to Carson Pass is easy.
 From Highway 395 south of Carson City, Nevada, head to Minden, Nevada.
 Just before entering town, take Highway 88 as it winds south towards Carson Pass in California.
 It is about 28 miles from the 395/88 junction in Minden to Carson Pass.
-To get to Woods Lake, go past Carson Pass for 1.7 miles west, and a paved road is on your left.
+To get to Woods Lake, go past Carson Pass for 1.7 miles west, and a paved road is on your left (south side of the road).
 The paved road heads shortly to a parking lot.

+From Carson Pass at 8,650’ hike about 1.5 miles to Winnemucca Lake, and follow another mile to Round Top Lake, 9,350’.
 From the Woods Lake Trailhead at just over 8,200’, take the road on the right which leads to a trail.
 The trail soon splits ahead, with one trail heading to Winnemucca Lake, and the other Round Top Lake.
 Follow the trail to Round Top Lake.
 There are other trails along the way that head down to Woods Lake.
 Avoid these, and stay on the main trail, which steadily ascends up to Round Top Lake in about 2.5 miles.

 Once at Round Top Lake, a trail post points the way to Fourth of July Lake.
 Take the trail for just about 2/3rds of a mile, and a spur trail heads up Fourth of July Peak.
 You can skirt Fourth of July Peak to the right, but it is better to just head to the summit.
 From here you can see a straightforward way over to Peak 9795.